Fairbairn Dam Improvement ProjectFairbairn Dam, Central Queensland

 - installation of 78 active (stressed) anchors along the spillway Ogee Crest.

 - removal of original sidewall panels

-- construction of a new gravity wall to help channel future outflows and relieve sidewall pressure.
+- construction of new 10 m high gravity sidewalls along the spillway to channel future outflows and relieve sidewall pressure.

 The improvement project enhanced the spillway’s safety to enable continued reliable water supply for irrigation, industrial and urban use in Emerald.